Chrysanthemum Meaning and Symbolism are significant, deepening one’s understanding. Read this article to discover all the useful information!

 Chrysanthemum Flower Information

-Chrysanthemums, sometimes called mums, are flowering plants that belong to the Asteraceae family.
-Originating from Asia, especially China, they are known for their colorful blooms that grow in different shades of red, yellow, purple, pink and more.
+Chrysanthemums, sometimes called mums, are flowering plants in the Asteraceae family.
+They originate from Asia, especially China, and are known for their colorful blooms, which grow in different shades of red, yellow, purple, pink, and more.

-The Chrysanthemum plants bloom in cool temperatures (usually September to November) in many regions.
-The flowering responds to shorter day length as winter approaches.
-They can be grown as annuals but many types are cultivated as perennials in warm regions.
+Chrysanthemum plants bloom in cool temperatures (usually September to November) in many regions.
+Flowering responds to shorter day lengths as winter approaches.
+They can be grown as annuals, but many types are cultivated as perennials in warm regions.

 Apart from being used as popular ornamental flowers for gardens and bouquets, they have several other uses also.
 The boiled root is used as a vegetable or seasoning in Asian cuisine and is also used as a herbal remedy.